dmitrykniazev/osdu-bootcamp/README.md

     - Windows Terminal
     - Postman
     - Docker Desktop
+    - Google Chrome
+    - VS Code
+    - Python
-    -
+    - Node

-and also make certain changes to your laptop configuration that
+and also make certain changes to your laptop configuration:
+    - install certificates
+    - configure hosts file

+If you cannot use your laptop, please register for Azure free subscription:

 Developer's VM for the OSDU Bootcamp in Azure
 (scripts are cortesy of [danielscholl](https://github.com/danielscholl) from Microsoft)